ezerevello/focusguard/README.md

 ./scripts/setup.sh
 ```

 This compiles the binary, installs it to `/usr/local/bin/focusguard`, and registers it as a systemd service (runs as root, starts automatically on boot).
-Once finished, it opens `http://focus.local/` (`http://localhost:7878`) in your browser.
+Once finished, it opens `http://focus.local/` (or `http://localhost/`) in your browser.

 To uninstall: `./scripts/setup.sh --uninstall`